How To Optimize Your Web URL Structure?

 4. SEO Impact: While the impact might be minimal, search engines sometimes use the TLD as a factor for determining the relevance of a website to a particular region.
 It's one of the many factors they consider in local search rankings.

-Choosing an appropriate TLD that aligns with your website's purpose, audience, and trustworthiness can positively impact user trust, and potentially aid in search engine optimization efforts.
+Choosing TLD that aligns with your website's purpose, audience, and trustworthiness can positively impact user trust, and potentially aid in search engine optimization efforts.

 Subfolder